 For years, animal advocacy groups like the Canadian Horse Defence Coalition (CHDC) have opposed the transport of live draft horses to Japan for slaughter.
-In Canada, alongside Mexico and parts of Europe, this practice is legal, unlike countries like the US where horse slaughterhouses are banned.
+In Canada, alongside Mexico and parts of Europe, this practice is legal, unlike countries like the United States where horse slaughterhouses are banned.

-Slaughtering and selling horse meat has been outlawed in the US, whereas in Canada, there are four active federal slaughterhouses producing horse meat for human consumption—two of which are in Alberta.
+Slaughtering and selling horse meat has been outlawed in the United States, whereas in Canada, there are four active federal slaughterhouses producing horse meat for human consumption—two of which are in Alberta.

 While most of Canada's horse meat is exported to countries around the world, horse meat is still locally available, especially in Quebec.

-Canada is one of the only countries in the world still shipping live horses for slaughter, most are destined to be butchered in Japan, which is now Canada's number one importer of live horses.
+Canada is one of the only countries in the world still shipping live horses for slaughter, almost all of which are destined to be butchered in Japan, which is now Canada's number one importer of live horses.

-Local horse producers, including mass operations like Bouvry Exports in Calgary, ship thousands of horses each year by plane, a business that pulls in millions for Canadian exporters.
+Local horse producers, including mass operations like Bouvry Exports in Fort Macleod, ship thousands of horses each year by plane, a business that pulls in millions for Canadian exporters.

-The number of live horses shipped from Canada to Japan has dropped since January, but prices per horse have increased; according to Statistics Canada, the average price per horse in February 2017 was $1,451, compared to March's average of $4,136.
+The number of live horses shipped from Canada to Japan have dropped since January, but prices per horse have increased; according to Statistics Canada, the average price per horse in February 2017 was $1,927, compared to March's average of $5,490.

 Raised solely for meat in remote, muddy feedlots in Alberta, it's not just the final destination of these horses that troubles vets.
-Dr. Judith Samson-French, a veterinarian who owns a private practice in Alberta, said her primary concern is how the horses are being transported.
+Dr. Judith Samson-French, a private veterinarian who owns Banded Peak Veterinary Hospital in Bragg Creek, said her primary concern is how the horses are being transported.

 When ready for shipping, local exporters load horses into large trailers where they are taken to the Calgary airport.
 The horses are then loaded two, three, even four to a crate where critics have claimed they can remain for up to 26 hours until they land in Japan.

-According to Freedom of Information Act (FOIA) documents obtained by the CHDC and provided to VICE, the Canadian Food Inspection Agency (CFIA) banned shipping draft horses—a breed that can weigh more than a thousand pounds.
-Four of these horses to a crate is considered overcrowding and not compliant with animal health regulations.
+According to freedom of information documents obtained by the CHDC and provided to VICE, the Canadian Food Inspection Agency (CFIA) banned shipping draft horses—a breed that can weigh more than 900 kilograms—four to a crate because it was considered overcrowding and not compliant with animal health regulations.

 Dr. Maureen Harper, a retired CFIA vet who worked with the federal government for 30 years, has spent a lot of time overseeing the transport of live animals.
 After coming across footage taken by animal rights activists like the CHDC in 2016 and 2017, Harper said she fears these animals are once again being shipped four to a crate, despite the ban put in place almost five years ago.